KPCodeLearning/MicroservicesAPICoreDocker/README.md

-This project is developed in Vidual Studio 2022 with Core 3.1, using Docker for deployment.</br>
+This project is developed in Visual Studio 2022 with Core 3.1, using EntityFramework for DB operations and Docker for deployment.</br>
 Each Microservices has seperate DB connection, Docker images and running simultaneouly on seperate port. </br>

 Important command for migrating DB script and update DB.
 Need to execute these command in **Package Manager Console** in Visual Studio.<br/>